GSA/fpki-guides/_data/README.md

  permalink: data/README/
 ---

  This directory (_data) contains YML data file notifications.yml.
 The format for the notification.yml is located at the beginning comment section of the yml file.
 The pages/notifications.md processes data in notifications.yml	for display.
 The latest notification entry in notification.yml are displayed first, in reverse order of entry.
-The notification data can be emailed by end user to <email> and a technical person with back end access to paste the notification to the end of file _data/notifications.yml
+The notification data can be emailed by end user to  fpki@gsa.gov and a technical person with back end access to paste the notification to the end of file _data/notifications.yml

  ### The end user email should contain data in following format